xathon/Allianz-BonusDrive-Client/README.md

 BonusDrive is a vehicle telematics application used by Allianz Germany to track driving behavior and routes.
 The code probably works similarily for every customer of IMS Driving Change (such as ADAC, Zurich, Aviva, etc., ), but you'll have to find that out for yourself.

 The project is still in development.
-Currently authentication works, and you can query some data about your latest trip, but it just dumps some JSON onto your CLI.

 ## Features